 Clevinger, 4 Indians relievers combine to one-hit Royals

 Mike Clevinger and four relievers combined for a one-hitter as the Cleveland Indians beat the Kansas City Royals 1-0 Sunday.
-Carlos Santana had three hits, including an RBI single in the fifth that followed Yan Gomes' double for the game's only run.
+Clevinger , making his first start in place of the injured Corey Kluber, gave up a double to Salvador Perez with one out in the fourth for the Royals' hit.

 Add your comments below